-- The USDA [agency issuing your grant, e.g., RBCS] set clear program priorities in its funding announcements, explicitly encouraging projects like ours.
+- [NIFA/AMS] set clear program priorities in its funding announcements, explicitly encouraging projects like ours.
 Now, it is penalizing recipients for following those priorities, without providing a reasonable explanation for this sudden shift. - The decision to terminate our grant in its entirety, rather than considering modifications or partial adjustments, is overly broad and irrational.
 [Even if USDA now questions certain aspects of our program, a more reasonable approach would be to modify the scope of work and/or grant application and award language rather than terminate the grant entirely.
-[Our program primarily supports [describe primary mission], with only [percentage]% of activities tied to DEI.]] - The agency's decision to terminate funding without considering reliance interests and program impact is an unjustified policy reversal.
+[Our program primarily supports [describe primary mission], with only [percent]% of activities tied to DEI.]] - The agency's decision to terminate funding without considering reliance interests and program impact is an unjustified policy reversal.
 Our organization planned staffing, budgeting, and operations around the USDA's prior commitment to this funding, The abrupt termination has caused severe financial and operational harm.